For graph and advanced features, download the full Intel Codex Vault and open it in Obsidian.

 1. Navigate to https://images.google.com

-2. Click camera icon in search bar
+2. Click the camera/lens icon in the search bar

 3. Upload image OR paste image URL

-- "Pages that include matching images"
+- Pages that include matching images

 Command-line method: